ScienceZoneUK/science-zone-uk/python_pit/wk12/horse_race_class.md

 ```

 ✅ Modify it:
+1. Make a bigger grid.
-1. Try a different color list and cycle through it.
+2. Try a different color list and cycle through it.
-2. Add random positions or a background color.
+3. Add random positions or a background color.
-3. Try more rows and columns!
+4. Make the grid appear hand drawn

 ---